gbevan/portage-arangodb-overlay/README.md

 Upgrading v2 -> v3
 ---------

-The ebuild for v3 is not yet working...
+The ebuild for v3 now working, but read the following carefully:

 __VERY IMPORTANT: If upgrading from v2.* to v3.* - read the ArangoDB docs.
 The database format has changed to use VelocityPack, and is not compatible with the 2.* version database.
 See: https://docs.arangodb.com/3.0/Manual/Administration/Upgrading/Upgrading30.html__